FatherofDharma/Doctor-Lookup/README.md

 # Doctor Lookup

-A website that looks up Doctors in the Portland area, based on specific medical conditions entered bu the user.
+A website that looks up Doctors in the Portland area, based on specific medical conditions entered by the user.
 #### By Daniel Hongel.
 Created initially on July 5th, 2019.

 ## Description

+This program is the 6th independent project for the coding school, Epicodus.
+The project uses API calls to return information on doctors in the Portland area that are related to the users medical issue or name requests.

 ## Specs